lightblue-platform/lightblue-migrator/facade/README.md

 Will call lightblue in dual write phase and beyond.

-### create with read

-Same as create, except it will call lightblue in dual read phase and beyond.

 ## [How to configure togglz for migration to lightblue?](TOGGLZ.md)

 ## Notes